leddoo/pogui/main.md

         - interactivity.

 - present:
-    - active:
-        - assign hover on mouse down.
-        - clear on mouse up.
     - forward mouse events to hover element.
     - which elements can be hovered/active?
     - tab navigation.